 The Programme Specification gives a broad outline of the structure and content of the programme, the entry level qualifications, as well as the learning outcomes students will achieve as they progress.
-Some of the information referred to in this programme specification is included in more detail on the University of London or RVC web sites.
-Where this is the case, links to the relevant web pages are included.
+Some of the information referred to in this programme specification is included in more detail on the University of London website.
+Where this is the case, links to the relevant webpage are included.